 The Adult Forum also offers opportunities for parish members to share their stories as a way of getting to know one another better and build community.
 It is an opportunity to equip our community for ministry and mission and to have the conversations we need to develop our parish work together.
 All are welcome to attend and suggest topics for future forums.

-The evening group meets in the Vestry Room.
-The group explores various books of the Bible and together selects what book to explore next.
+This group explores various books of the Bible and together selects what book to explore next.
 No advance preparation is necessary.
 No particular Bible translation or edition is required.
 We all bring our Bibles or use one of the many we have on hand in the church.
 We take turns reading a section, pausing for reflection, comment, and conversation, then move on to the next one.
 Conversation tends to be open, lively, thoughtful, and deeply felt — a wonderful way of engaging Scripture together.